From the Scala World point of view

 Scala World’s purpose is to bring you closer to the Scala language, facilitate your work, and present any supporting or side topics.

 Scala World can participate in outdoor activities such as Grand Hike, mountain biking, or just relaxing by the lake.
-The event combines two goals – learning, proper rest and optimal physical activities.
-It is an appropriate solution for people who feel good in the combination of mind and body development.
+The event combines two goals – learning, proper rest, and optimal physical activities.
+It is an appropriate solution for people who feel good about the combination of mind and body development.
 Research confirms that exercise supports the work of the brain, it supports our thinking and memory sharper.
 In addition, it stimulates our brain to produce new brain cells.

 Where can you find Scala World?